magurmach/Cache_Simulation/README.md

 #Cache Simulation
 ----------
 This project is an effort to simulate real-time Cache management with DRAM data read/write request.
+Direst Mapping section have been completed.

 ##Compile and Run
 We have used a CodeBlocks setup. `Cache Simulation.cdp` will directly open the project in CodeBlocks.
 To compile directly, open `Makefile` and write: